BlueBrain/dir-content-diff/README.md

 dir_content_diff.compare_trees("reference_dir", "compared_dir")
 ```

+> [!WARNING]
+> The order of the parameters is important: the first path is considered as the `reference`
+> directory while the second one is the `compared` directory.
+Inverting the parameters way return
+> a different result (in this example it would return that the file `sub_file_3.b` is missing).

 If all the files are identical, this code will return an empty dictionary because no difference
 was detected.
-This is because `dir-content-diff` is only looking for files in the compared directory
+As pointed previously, this is because `dir-content-diff` is only looking for files
-that are also present in the reference directory.
-Thus extraneous files from the compared directory
+in the compared directory that are also present in the reference directory, so the file
-are not considered.
+`sub_file_3.b` is just ignored in this case.

 If ``reference_dir/file_1.c`` is the following JSON-like file: